 Figure 2 shows the aid concentration curves for the moderately poor for bilateral aid disbursements by Denmark, Sweden, the United Kingdom (UK) and the United States of America (USA) between 2010 and 2012.
 It can be seen that the curves for Denmark and the UK are the most poverty focused, with virtually all segments of the curve lying above the diagonal line, while the curve for the United States is the least poverty focused.
 Sweden's aid concentration curve lies in the middle: it tracks that for the UK, and to a lesser extent Denmark, for the low income countries but is much flatter for the lower middle income countries and then rise steeply for the upper middle income countries.
 The main reason for this is that almost 59% of Sweden's country-specific bilateral aid between 2010 and 2012 was disbursed to low income countries.
 Among our four donors, only Denmark disbursed a higher share of its bilateral aid (60%) to low income countries.
-However, Sweden is also relatively generous in the aid it gives to upper middle income countries.
 Almost 16% of Sweden's country-specific bilateral aid was spent in upper middle income countries, compared to just 4% for Denmark and 6% for the UK.
-Between these two extremes, Sweden spends 25% of its bilateral aid in lower middle income countries but with very little disbursed Nigeria, Indonesia and the Philippines).8
+Between these two extremes, Sweden spends 25% of its bilateral aid in lower middle income countries but with very little disbursed Nigeria, Indonesia and the Philippines).

-6 These bilateral donors were selected as relevant comparators by staff of the Swedish Expert Group for Aid.

-7 It should be noted that the proportion of Swedish bilateral aid that cannot be linked directly to particular developing countries (e.g., assistance for refugees) is higher than for the other donors considered.
+&lt;sup>6 These bilateral donors were selected as relevant comparators by staff of the Swedish Expert Group for Aid.
+It should be noted that the proportion of Swedish bilateral aid that cannot be linked directly to particular developing countries (e.g., assistance for refugees) is higher than for the other donors considered.